 - 2011 – Undersized but speedy, the Bears ran the table in the always tough Western Slope League and posted a perfect 10-0 record on the year.
 Junior Ryan Moeller rushed for more than 2000 yards on the season and led the state in rushing yards as the Bears earned their first league championship since 2002.
 In the playoffs, Rifle beat the Roosevelt Roughriders 14-7 before falling to the Windsor Wizards 36-15 on a frozen field at Bears Stadium.
 The small senior class of 2011/2012 was one for the history books.
 They experienced a four win season as sophomores only to turn it all around and go undefeated as seniors, putting Rifle squarely back on the Colorado prep football map.

-- 2006 – The Bears finished tied with Steamboat for the best record in the Western Slope Conference, but the Sailors won the league championship by way of their head-to-head win over Rifle.
+- 2006 – Rifle won its first League Championship in 4 years, sharing the title with Steamboat Springs.
 Rifle beat Elizabeth in the first round of the playoffs before falling to eventual state champion Alamosa in the second round.

 - 2005 – The Bears finished the season in 4th place in the Western Slope Conference but knocked off the #1 ranked and unbeaten Northridge Grizzlies in the first round of the playoffs.
 Wins over Elizabeth and Steamboat Springs earned the Bears their second straight state championship berth.
 The Bears lost the game to Florence at Bears Stadium.